python-websockets/websockets/docs/index.rst

 response headers.

-The second phase is the core of the WebSocket protocol. ``websockets`` provides a standalone implementation on top of Tulip with a very simple API.
+The second phase is the core of the WebSocket protocol. ``websockets`` provides a standalone implementation on top of ``asyncio`` package with a very simple API.

 For convenience, public APIs can be imported directly from the :mod:`websockets` package, unless noted otherwise.
 Anything that isn't listed